hoprnet/bounties/README.md

-# bounties
+# Activities
-Repository for all HOPR Network related Bounties
+Repository for all HOPR Network related activities, from bounties, games to experiments.